Results Temple to visit Tokyo

 The oldest temple in Tokyo is also the most popular.
 In the surrounding streets, there is a permanent festive atmosphere.

-One enters the temple through the Kaminari-mon gate, which is located on Asakusa-dōri.
-Built of wood, this imposing red gate was burned down and rebuilt in concrete in 1960.
-Two terrifying guardians, the god of wind (Fūjin) and the god of thunder (Raijin), flank the gate while a gigantic red paper lantern inscribed with kanji descends from its center.
-It is under this lantern that all the passers-by stop for the traditional souvenir photos.
-From the gate extends the long Nakamise shopping street, lined with souvenir shops.
-Walking up this street, one reaches the second gate, the Hozo-mon.
-The Hon-dō is located north of the Hozo-mon Gate.
-A formidable copper censer emits smoke with which worshippers baste themselves.
-To the southwest of the beautiful garden, designed by Enshū Kobori, one can see a monastery, the Denbōin, and a five-story pagoda, the Gojūnotō.
-Standing at 53.3 meters, it is the second tallest pagoda in Japan.
-While the building has been in existence since 942, it has been destroyed and rebuilt many times and the current building dates back to 1973.
-There are relics of Buddha on the top floor.
+The temple is entered through the Kaminari-mon gate on Asakusa-dōri.
+Built of wood, this imposing red gate was burnt down and rebuilt in concrete in 1960.
+Two terrifying guardians, the god of wind (Fūjin) and the god of thunder (Raijin), frame the gate, while a gigantic red paper lantern inscribed with kanji descends from its center.
+It's under this lantern that all passers-by stop for the traditional souvenir photos.
+From the gate stretches the long Nakamise shopping street, lined with souvenir stalls.
+Walk up this street to reach the second gate, the Hozo-mon.
+The Hon-dō lies to the north of the Hozo-mon gate.
+A formidable copper incense burner emits smoke with which worshippers baste themselves.
+To the southwest of the beautiful garden, designed by Enshū Kobori, you can see a monastery, the Denbōin, and a five-story pagoda, the Gojūnotō.
+Rising to 53.3 meters, it's the second-tallest pagoda in Japan.
+While the edifice has existed since 942, it has been destroyed and rebuilt many times, and the current building dates from 1973.
+Buddha relics can be found on the top floor.

 Organize your trip with our partners Tokyo